NEWS EVENTS

 The series, complemented by a discussion guide, is an important tool for educating and informing people about the rights of children in street situations, ensuring that their dignity is respected and their rights are upheld.

 This endorsement is the culmination of years of collaboration among government agencies, and civil society organizations (CSOs), facilitated by the SC-PWCiSS.
-One of the major outcomes of these dialogues is the Philippine National Multi-Sectoral Strategic Plan on Children in Street Situations (PNMSSP-CiSS) 2021-2025, a roadmap aimed at creating sustainable, systemic solutions for children in street situations.

 The video series, produced with the support of LBF, represents a significant milestone in the implementation of this strategic plan.
 Designed to be accessible and impactful, the videos are set to be distributed to Local Government Units (LGUs), CSOs, communities, and youth groups nationwide.
 Trained facilitators will use these videos to help shift perceptions, emphasizing that CiSS are valuable members of society who deserve love, care, and protection.